GaetanoMondelli/pled/index.md

     - governance
     - regulatory & jurisdictional requirements

-    Private blockchains are trying to fit the core blockchain technology into a more extensive and diverse class of problems.
-You also don't want to be tied to unpredictable maintenance and an extremely volatile pricing model using public blockchains.
-We love blockchains, but we do not like the abuse for some solutions for the only reason of hit the next first page of a newspaper.
+    Private blockchains are trying to fit the core technology into a more extensive and diverse class of problems.

-    Pled started from scratch by designing a user-centered foundational technology, easy to onboard, audit, and interpret for **everyone**!
+    Pled offers a user-centered platform, easy to onboard, to build transparent collaboration workflows at scale for **everyone**!

 ---